-Key research themes at the Plymouth University Peninsula Schools of Medicine and Dentistry
+Research themes at the Faculty of Medicine and Dentistry

-80 per cent of the research undertaken at Plymouth University Peninsula Schools of Medicine and Dentistry (PUPSMD) is classed as "significant" or world-leading" by the Research Excellence Framework, 2014.
+80 per cent of the research undertaken at the Faculty of Medicine and Dentistry is classed as "significant" or "world-leading" by the Research Excellence Framework, 2014.

-There are three themes of research conducted at our £17m Derriford Research Facility:
+There are three themes of research conducted at the Derriford Research Facility:

-Within this theme we are looking to support a range of diseases and conditions including Huntington's, Parkinson's, dementia, and stroke.
+Within this theme we are looking to support a range of diseases and conditions including Huntington's, Parkinson's, and dementia.

 - 850,000 people with dementia in the UK - Alzheimer's Society